 If you are trying to eliminate limescale deposits in the cistern, you will need to turn off the water and drain the cistern.

-Next, clean the cistern by spreading a baking soda and water paste over the limescale deposits and leave to work overnight.
+Next, clean the cistern by spreading a baking soda and water paste over the limescale deposits and leaving it to work overnight.
 Follow this by scrubbing and flushing in the morning.

 Ingredients: Baking soda – Vinegar